 Step 2: We send you an email confirming your account is ready to open.

 Step 3: Have information about the bank that you want to link to your ABLE account and begin depositing money to fund your ABLE account.

 While you’re enrolling, you can choose to save your money in a cash option, invest it, or both.
-Keep in mind that if you decide to split your contributions between the cash and investment option, you’ll need to put at least 10% of your funds in the investment option.

 Remember: $25 is the minimum deposit required to open a Maryland ABLE account with a $10 minimum for any contribution or withdrawal after that.

 The online platform is powered by Vestwell, the Maryland ABLE program administrator, to securely connect your ABLE and bank accounts while protecting your information.

 This platform makes it easy to add money whenever you want, however you want — via individual transactions or monthly automatic transfers — to help you reach the yearly standard contribution maximum ($18,000).